lodpp/cisco-catalyst-bootstrap/README.md

  - **SMART-INSTALL**
 This is a good improvment againts AUTO-INSTALL, as it's handling both the software image upgrade and the custom config dl and the last write-memory.
-More explanation here: https://supportforums.cisco.com/document/107076/how-use-zero-touch-smartinstall Though I didn't test it myself, some folks at work use SMART-INSTALL and are happy with it, but it wasn't enough for me: another 2 cons
+More explanation here: https://supportforums.cisco.com/document/107076/how-use-zero-touch-smartinstall Though I didn't test it myself, some folks at work use SMART-INSTALL and were happy with it.
+One feedback I got was about software upgrade, it delete the old IOS first, then DL the new one.
+Works great most of the time.
+Most ...
+It happens that smth went wrong during the copy of the new IOS - which let you with a brick ( not a real brick but it's a pain in the ass to dl via xmodem... ).
+On top of that, it wasn't enough for me: another 2 cons
      - It needs a director that act - as the name suggest - as the deployment manager. that director must be a specific cisco switch or router.
 I didn't wanted to buy a high-end sw or router to be a dhcp/tftp server.... a raspberry pi is more than enough.
      - It's Cisco centric, so I can't use that techno to deploy another hardware vendor like Arista